-Students may register in person at any Germanna campus or center.
-Students may also register ONLINE via myGCC.
+Students may register in person at any Germanna campus or center or ONLINE via myGCC.
 All students are encouraged to register for classes as early as possible.
-Registration dates and current class schedules can be found at www.germanna.edu.
 Registration is not complete until tuition is paid.

-New/Readmit Students: A new/readmit student is one who has not enrolled for credit courses at GCC in the last three years.
+New/Readmit Students: A new/readmit student is one who has not enrolled in credit courses at GCC in the last three years.

 - New students must submit an Application for Admission.
-Students can complete the free application.
+Students can complete the free application by applying now.
 Paper applications are also available in the Admissions and Records Office.
-At the end of the application, you will be given a student ID number.
+At the end of the application process, you will be issued a student ID number.

 - Students must have official copies of scores and/or college transcripts sent to Germanna for their official records.
 However, unofficial copies of scores can be used for advising and registering purposes and should be brought with students to advising and registration appointments.

 - Make arrangements so that your official high school, GED, and/or college transcripts are sent to the Admissions and Records Office at Germanna.
 To officially transfer college credit, you will need to submit a Request for Evaluation of Transfer Credit form to Germanna’s Admissions and Records Office.

 - After completing the required New Student Orientation new students are encouraged to meet with an advisor/counselor prior to registering for the first time to review program requirements, determine an appropriate course load, and clarify educational goals and objectives.
 If you are under the age of 18 and/or do not possess a high school degree or GED, you will need to meet with a counselor/advisor.
 Students that select a program of study will be assigned a faculty advisor during their first semester.